TorchCraft/StarData/README.md

 # StarData

+## Overview

+We release the largest StarCraft replay dataset yet, by a factor of 10x.
+The full dataset after compression is 365 GB, 1535 million frames, and 496 million player actions.
+The entire frame data was dumped out at 8 frames per second.
+We made a big effort to ensure this dataset is clean and has mostly high quality replays.
+You can access it with TorchCraft in C++, Python, and Lua.
+The replays are in an AWS S3 bucket at s3://stardata.
+Read below for more details, or our whitepaper (arxiv will be out soon!) for more details.

 ## Installing TorchCraft

 Note: The current set of replays are only compatible with the 1.3.0 version of torchcraft included here.